MarshalX/python-webrtc/README.md

 > Stop making unstandard pure implementations of WebRTC and let's use the native library!

-This project tries to be like [W3C](https://w3c.github.io/webrtc-pc/) specification, but there is some edits out of specification.
-The changes were applied to make library more Pythonic and add useful API like programmatic audio and video.
+This project follows the [W3C specification](https://w3c.github.io/webrtc-pc/) with some modifications and additions to make it work better with Python applications, with useful APIs like programmatic audio and video.

 ## DISCLAIMER

-This project under development and doesn't redy for any serious use!
-In the current stage it's possible to establish connection and working with audio.
-The project has segfaults and sigbuse in large numbers ✨
+This project is still under development and isn't ready for any serious use!
+In the current stage it's possible to establish connection and work with audio with a large number of segfaults and sigbuses. ✨

 #### Snippet